 Note that SimplePrx inherits from Ice.
 ObjectPrx.
-This reflects the fact that all Ice interfaces implicitly inherit from Ice: Object.
+This reflects the fact that all Ice interfaces implicitly inherit from Ice:: Object.

-For each operation in the interface, the proxy class has a member function of the same name.
-For the preceding example, we find that the operation of has been mapped to the method op.
-Also note that op is overloaded: the second version of op has a parameter \\context, which is a dictionary of string pairs.
+For each operation in the interface, the proxy class has a method of the same name.
+For the preceding example, we find that the operation op has been mapped to the method op.
+Also note that op is overloaded: the second version of op has a parameter context of type java.util.
+Map<String, String, String>.
 This parameter is for use by the lce run time to store information about how to deliver a request.
 You normally do not need to use it.
-(We examine the \\context parameter in detail in Request Contexts.
+(We examine the context parameter in detail in Request Contexts.
 The parameter is also used by lceStorm.)

-Because all the <interface-name>Prx types are interfaces, you cannot instantiate an object of such a type.
+Because all the interface-name>Prx types are interfaces, you cannot instantiate an object of such a type.
 Instead, proxy instances are always instantiated on behalf of the client by the lce run time, so client code never has any need to instantiate a proxy directly.
-The proxy references handed out by the lce run time are always of type <interface-name>Prx; the concrete implementation of the interface is part of the lce run time and does not concern application code.
+The proxy references handed out by the lce run time are always of type interface-name>Prx; the concrete implementation of the interface is part of the lce run time and does not concern application code.